Neverending Blackheads: Controlling Sebaceous Filaments

 They’re visible because as our skin oils spend time in the air and oxidise, they turn dark.
 As you enter puberty and your skin gets oilier, the appearance of these guys increase.
 This leads many teens to think they have blackhead problems.
 It doesn’t help when skin care companies advertise products like pore strips, baking soda scrubs (I’m looking at you, Biore) and peel off charcoal masks.
 They often use images of a nose covered in normal sebaceous filaments to represent ‘dirty’ skin and because of this we have a warped perception of what’s normal.
 This is a perfectly normal nose with sebaceous filaments.

-You can tell them apart from blackheads because sebaceous filaments look like a pattern of repetitive dark pores across the oilier parts of the face including the nose, chin, cheeks and forehead.
+You can tell them apart from blackheads because sebaceous filaments look like a pattern of repetitive dark pores across the oilier parts of the face.
+This is most often the nose, chin, cheeks and forehead.
 Blackheads, which are an abnormal blocked pore, are a much darker black and usually come alone or in small groups.

 HOW COMMON ARE THEY?